gulnarkaz/nfactorial-homeworks/README.md

 # nfactorial-homeworks
-Here are assignments on course
+All my assignments on backend-Python nfactorial course